-Installing a ventilation system to your home can keep indoor air from becoming stuffy and control humidity levels.
+Putting in a ventilation system to your home can keep indoor air from becoming stale and control humidity levels.

 How Indoor Air Quality Affects Your Health